consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 role: Developer
 org: Fly.io
 orgLink: https://fly.io/
 what:
-  In this episode we speak to Thomas Ptacek, currently a software engineer at Fly.io and previously a co-founder at security firms Latacora and Matasano Security.
  We discuss the state of software security in sectors like energy and healthcare, how software developers should think about supply chain risk, and what they should do about securing their dependencies.
 We also explore how security threats have changed over the years, and what developers working on open source should do to improve their own security.
 season: 2
 episode: 2
-date: 2022-01-13T07:05:00Z
+date: 2022-01-13T08:00:00Z
 duration: 32:13
 episodeURL: https://cdn.simplecast.com/audio/10488ddf-3ca4-4300-9391-c2967d806334/episodes/34131858-ecea-45c6-b5db-64c5ec8bd0ff/audio/f61fc39a-7b0f-45f2-8e31-d507c5254572/default_tc.mp3
 draft: false
 summary:
  Security - a devtools discussion with Thomas Ptacek (Fly.io).
 Episode 2 (Season 2) of the Console DevTools Podcast.
 metaDescription:
  Security - a devtools discussion with Thomas Ptacek (Fly.io).
 Episode 2 (Season 2) of the Console DevTools Podcast.
 headerType: fixed
 hideLines: true
 hidePlanes: true